John Connolly (FBI): FBI career

 Connolly began his FBI career in the Baltimore and San Francisco field offices before being transferred to New York City.
 He wanted to return to Boston to be closer to his ailing father.
 A year after he arrested Mafioso Frank Salemme, the FBI transferred Connolly to its Boston field office in the John F. Kennedy Federal Building in 1973.

 In 1980, he moved to 48 Thomas Park in the Dorchester Heights neighborhood, across the street from South Boston High School.
 During his career in the FBI, Connolly investigated organized crime.
 He was one of the primary agents involved in developing the Top Echelon Criminal Informants Program in New England.
 Over the span of his career he received eight commendations from every Director of the Federal Bureau of Investigation, from J. Edgar Hoover through L. Patrick Gray, William Ruckelshaus, Clarence M. Kelley, James B. Adams, William H. Webster, John Otto, and William S. Sessions.
 Through his second marriage, he was the brother-in-law of Arthur Gianelli, a racketeer who was later indicted with Joe "Joey Y" Yerardi, who oversaw Johnny Martorano's criminal operations when Martorano was a federal fugitive in Florida between 1978 and 1995.

 In 1989, the DEA was probing the Winter Hill Gang for suspected drug trafficking.
 The DEA was aware that a former roommate and John's brother James both worked for the DEA.
 As an FBI supervisor later noted in a memo, the head of the DEA's Boston office "quietly changed the duties of both these DEA special agents so they would not become aware of this matter."

 Boston FBI Special Agent Robert Fitzpatrick said:

 Connolly's dapper, even flashy, appearance meant he stood out as an FBI agent.
 Bulger poked fun at his foppishness; referring to Connolly as "Elvis" because of his perfectly combed hair.

-Before he was brought up on criminal charges, Connolly was mentioned in Gerard O'Neill and Dick Lehr's crime fiction book, The Underboss: The Rise & Fall of a Mafia Family (1989), which followed the FBI's campaign against Gennaro Angiulo with Connolly, John Morris, and a team of fellow FBI agents.
+Before he was brought up on criminal charges, Connolly was mentioned in Gerard O'Neill and Dick Lehr's true crime book, The Underboss: The Rise & Fall of a Mafia Family (1989), which followed the FBI's campaign against Gennaro Angiulo with Connolly, John Morris, and a team of fellow FBI agents.